XpressAI/xai-slack/README.md

 ## Installation

 To use this component library, ensure that you have an existing [Xircuits setup](https://xircuits.io/docs/main/Installation).
-You can then pull and install this library using:
+You can then install the Slack library using the [component library interface](https://xircuits.io/docs/component-library/installation#installation-using-the-xircuits-library-interface), or through the CLI using:

 ```
-xircuits-submodules xai_slack
+xircuits install slack
 ```

-Otherwise you can do it manually by cloning and installing it.
+You can also do it manually by cloning and installing it.

 ```
 # base Xircuits directory